Meet & Greet

 7. Hole – Cinema

 The spirit of German film informs No. 7.
 A special screening is about to begin.
 Make yourself comfortable as the plot of The Sweet Hereafter (dir.
-Atom Egoyan), based on the legend of the Pied Piper of Hamlin, unfolds.
+Atom Egoyan, 1997), influenced by the legend of the Pied Piper of Hamlin, unfolds.
 After The Sweet Hereafter, drop off your rental car at the airport and proceed to Check-in for your flight home.

 You will be the first to know when the rest of the holes are found.